flightless/mailgun-subscriptions/readme.md

 You'll find the "Mailgun Lists" settings page in the Settings admin menu.
 Here, you can setup your API keys, control which lists you're making available, and create custom descriptions for your lists.

+When the plugin is activated, the "Subscription Management" page will be automatically created for you.
+You can customize the title of this page, or set it to a different page using the option on the settings screen.
+If you accidentally delete the page, a new one will be created for you.

 ## Subscription Form Widget

 The plugin creates a widget called "Mailgun List Subscription Form".
 It includes options to set the title, an optional description, and the mailing lists that will be available in the widget.